 - They were in a rush to get somewhere else, such as to work

 - They were driving with a suspended or revoked license

-- They were intoxicated and wanted to avoid arrest
+- They drive while intoxicated and wanted to avoid arrest

 Hit-and-run drivers might leave for several other reasons.
-Still, no matter the reason, leaving a victim to deal with the repercussions of an accident alone is both illegal and morally wrong.
+Still, leaving a victim to deal with the repercussions of an accident alone is both illegal and morally wrong.
 A car wreck attorney Los Angeles will fight to protect your rights and see that justice is done on your behalf.

 Reporting Your Accident to the Police